the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **Can I get a digital copy of the book if I bought it on Amazon?**

 If you have bought the book on Amazon, you may have seen that the book is available on my website too.
-Since I use Amazon as one way to monetize my often free content, I honestly thank you for your support and invite you to sign up on [my website](https://www.robinwieruch.de/).
+Since I use Amazon as one way to monetize my often free content, I honestly thank you for your support and invite you to sign up for my courses on [my website](https://www.robinwieruch.de/).
 After creating an account there, write me an email about your purchase with a receipt from Amazon, so that I can unlock the content for you.
 With an account on my platform, you always have access to the latest version of the book.

 Also, if you have purchased a print book, make sure to take notes in the book.
 It was my intention to keep the printed book extra large, for the sake of giving larger code snippets enough space, but also for giving you enough space to work with it.